 Technically, quinoa is a seed, not a grain, and the protein in quinoa is not gluten.

-Gluten intolerance, also referred to as gluten sensitivity, or non-celiac gluten sensitivity (NCGS) is a condition that involves intestinal and extra-intestinal symptoms.
+Gluten intolerance, also referred to as gluten sensitivity, or non-celiac gluten sensitivity (NCGS).

-People who are gluten sensitive experience symptoms when they eat gluten-containing foods.
+People who have gluten intolerance (but not celiac disease), can have similar symptoms when they eat gluten-containing foods.

 For some people with gluten intolerance, they'll get terrible sinus infections; for others, their skin will break out into an itchy rash; for others, it's the "head fog" symptom where they just can't think very clearly.

-Here's a list of symptoms that may happen if you're gluten sensitive:
+Here's a list of symptoms you may experience if you're gluten sensitive:

 - Abdominal pain